Redocly/redoc/README.md

 If you want to see how Redoc renders your OpenAPI definition, you can try it out online at https://redocly.github.io/redoc/.

-A version of the Swagger Petstore API is displayed by default.
+A version of the Redocly Museum API is displayed by default.
 To test it with your own OpenAPI definition, enter the URL for your definition and select **TRY IT**.